Using Income Tax Refunds To Pay For Bankruptcy

 Tax Refunds Becoming A Bankruptcy Payment Source

 Many consumers wait for their tax refunds to make large purchases.
-In America, consumers just aren’t big savers and their refunds can also be the only source of an emergency fund for expenses like bankruptcy.
-USA today reported that, according to a 2015 Federal Reserve report, 46 percent of Americans could not cover an emergency expense of $400.
+In America, consumers aren’t big savers, and their refunds can also be the only source of an emergency fund for expenses like bankruptcy.
+According to a 2015 Federal Reserve report, 46 percent of Americans could not cover an emergency expense of $400.
 If you are looking at filing for bankruptcy that amount only just covers the costs of filing for bankruptcy.

 The trend is so prevalent that some attorneys are prepped and ready to go around this time.

 Filing fees typically cost about $306, with attorney fees coming in around $1,200.
 So, on average, consumers pay about $1,500 to escape their debts via Chapter 7 bankruptcy.
 These figures are due to change depending on which state you are filing your bankruptcy in.

 Those costs are on the rise due to a 2005 change in the laws, which makes filing for bankruptcy a little tougher.
 This impacted attorney fees, with the simplest type, a no-asset Chapter 7, rising in cost by almost 50 percent, as reported by the American Bankruptcy Institute Law Review.

 Most people do not plan to file for bankruptcy.
 It’s only when overwhelming debt becomes a crushing burden that this becomes the least painful of your limited options.

 If you are thinking about filing for Chapter 7, here are some things you should consider first: